grahamc/system-configurations/README.md

 2. I install some Homebrew packages through nix-darwin, but nix-darwin doesn't provide brew so you'll have to install it yourself.
 Check the site for instructions: [brew.sh][brew].

-3. Apply the nix-darwin configuration by running `nix run nix-darwin -- switch --flake .#<host_name>` where `<host_name>` is one of the hosts defined in the [nix-darwin flake module][nix-darwin-flake-module].
+3. Apply the nix-darwin configuration by running `just init-nix-darwin <host_name>` where `<host_name>` is one of the hosts defined in the [nix-darwin flake module][nix-darwin-flake-module].

 4. Some settings applied by nix-darwin only take effect after a restart so do a restart now.